-We would like to inform you that in the last period, the number of Malwares which were developed to target the banking information of the customers such as their personal information, accounts numbers, and Internet banking credentials (Usernames and Password) has noticeably increased.
+Increasingly, Malwares are being developed to target the banking information of the customers such as their personal information, accounts numbers, and Internet banking credentials (Usernames and Password).

 How Personal Information are Stolen

-This will enable the criminal to access all banking online services by using the stolen credentials (Usernames + Password) and use the available functions such as fund transfer.
+This will enable the criminal to access all banking online services by using the stolen credentials (Usernames + Password) and use the available functions to steal money such as fund transfer.

 Important Advices for Our Valued Customers

-- Use the Tow Factor Authentication Feature on our internet banking service which is called “One Time Password (OTP)”.
-This feature will send an SMS containing an additional password to your registered mobile number, every time you logon to the internet banking service.
+- Use the Tow Factor Authentication Feature on our Online Banking service, which is called “One Time Password (OTP)”.
+This feature will send you an SMS containing an additional password to your registered mobile number, every time you logon to the internet banking service.

-- Install Anti-Virus software on your computer and keep it always up to date.
+- Install Anti-Malware software on your computer and keep it always up to date.

-- Do not install Software from un-trusted sources, and do not brows suspicious websites.
+- Do not install Software or Apps on your Computer or Mobile from un-trusted sources, and do not brows suspicious websites.